nus-cs2103-AY2021S1/ip/docs/README.md

 ## Introduction

-Duke application is an offline task management tool that helps you to organize the task list and save the task data in your computer's storage.
+Duke application is an offline task management tool that organizes the task list and saves the task data in the local computer's storage.

 <img src="Ui/../Ui.png" width="320" height="497"/>